Parallelizing queries

 Parallelizing query updates

 As with query initialization, some operations can process different sections of a column in parallel.
 However, update processing can also be parallelized across independent nodes of the DAG.
-Parallel processing of updates depends on the size of the Update Graph Processor Thread Pool.
+Parallel processing of updates depends on the size of the Periodic Update Graph Thread Pool.

 Consider the following hypothetical example: